-- 1 Right-click on the screen to display the context menu. - Select [Dropped EBL/VRM] [Make VRM1] on the context menu.
-VRM1 is displayed and then the measurement starting point appears on the cursor. - 3 Move the cursor and click on at an arbitrary position.
+- 1 Right-click on the screen to display the context menu. - 2 Select [Dropped EBL/VRM] [Make VRM1] on the context menu.

+VRM1 is displayed and then the measurement starting point appears on the cursor.

 The measurement starting point is fixed.